Omega-Numworks/Omega-Guide/_pages/en_US/get-started.md

 {% include toc title="Table of Contents" %}

-Before starting this guide, you need to know a few but mantatory things.
+Before starting this guide, you need to know a few but mandatory things.

 #### Definitions